NoamFeldman43/TextToSpeech/README.md

 ## Setup Instructions
 # 1. Install Dependencies

 Ensure you have the required dependencies installed.
 You can install them using pip:

+    !pip install ibm_watson